avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 To draw that picture I used $p = 97$, a small prime.
 The blue line is the continuous curve, while the dots are the solutions in $\mathbb{Z}_p\times\mathbb{Z}_p$.
 Note that those solutions are always finitely many because they lie on a $p\times p$ grid.

-This figure is only showing the upper right part (1st quadrant) of the previous one, so we can't see the symmetry of the continuous curve.
+This figure only shows the upper right part (1st quadrant) of the previous one, so we can't see the symmetry of the continuous curve.
 Yet, the points in $\mathbb{Z}_p\times\mathbb{Z}_p$ show a new symmetry: they're reflected across the horizontal line $y = p/2$.
 That makes sense:

 * $(x, y)$ lies on the continuous curve if and only if $(x, -y)$ also lies on it.
 * If $y\in\mathbb{Z}_p$, then $-y = p-y$.